-The Crossfade M-100 comes with a 2-year warranty, which is already great by itself, but what’s more, even if they break after the 2-year period you can buy new ones from V-Moda for half the price.
+The Crossfade M-100 comes with a 2-year warranty, which is already great by itself.
+Plus, if they break after this 2-year period, you can buy new ones from V-Moda for half the price.
 That’s confidence in your product, and it’s not misplaced.

-Like we’ve said, the Crossfade M-100 is built like a tank, with mostly metal parts, giving it a premium look and feel that is to be expected considering the price tag on these headphones.
+As we’ve said, the Crossfade M-100 is built like a tank, with mostly metal parts, giving it a premium look and feel that is to be expected considering the price tag on these headphones.

-However, despite the metal parts, the headphones are still relatively lightweight at only 280 grams, which adds to the overall comfort.
+Moreover, despite the metal parts, the headphones are still relatively lightweight at only 280 grams, which adds to the overall comfort.

-And speaking of comports, the ear pads use memory foam cushioning.
-The layer of cushioning isn’t so thick as to feel like the headphones are hugging your ears but they’re decent and you can get away with wearing them for a good few hours at the very least before feeling any discomfort.
+Speaking of comfort, the ear pads use memory foam cushioning.
+The layer of cushioning isn’t so thick as to feel like the headphones are hugging your ears, but they’re decent, and you can get away with wearing them for a good few hours, at the very least, before feeling any discomfort.

 Next up, let’s consider how good these headphones are at isolating sound.
 Right off the bat, you should know that the M-100 doesn’t feature active noise canceling, so it all comes down to the materials in and around the ear pads.

-Still, if you want to take full advantage of it you can use it for daisy-chaining, which basically lets you connect another pair of headphones to the free input on the M-100 and play the same music on both.
+Still, if you want to take full advantage of it, you can use it for daisy-chaining, which lets you connect another pair of headphones to the free input on the M-100 and play the same music on both.

 What’s more, one of the two cables you get also has an extra input dangling off of it, so you could technically connect three headphones to a single smartphone; just don’t expect the sound quality to remain the same across the board if you do this.

-The Crossfade M-100 headphones come in three color variants (black, white and shadow), but they also feature a degree of customizability that is quite frankly unmatched by its competitors.
-This customization comes in form of the aluminum ear shields that are attached by six screws and can be replaced.
+The Crossfade M-100 headphones come in three color variants (black, white, and shadow), but they also feature a degree of customizability that is quite frankly unmatched by its competitors.
+This customization comes in the form of aluminum ear shields that are attached by six screws and can be replaced.

 So how exactly does the Crossfade M-100 fare in this regard?

-The sound signature isn’t nearly as V-shaped and treble and midrange especially get their chance to shine.
-But it’s not as if the bass was sacked to make room for the other frequencies either.
+The sound signature isn’t nearly as V-shaped and treble, while the midrange especially gets its chance to shine.
+But it’s not as if the bass was sacked to make room for the other frequencies, either.

-Fans of classical music can easily find more suitable headphones for this price, but the M-100 does modern genres like metal, hip-hop and electronic genres justice and you won’t regret buying them if they’re within your budget.
+Fans of classical music can find more suitable headphones for this price, but the M-100 does justice to modern genres like metal, hip-hop, and electronic genres.
+You won’t regret buying them if they’re within your budget.